locationtech/geogig/doc/manual/source/repo/hooks.rst

    GeoGig also supports git-like hooks, written as executable console scripts.
 They have the same naming as the hooks described above, but a different extension (or no extension at all).
 If GeoGig finds a hook corresponding to a given operation, but it doesn't have the extension of one of the supported scripting languages, it will try to execute it (so you should make sure the file can be executed).
 No parameters are passed as arguments to these scripts.

    Pre-execution hooks written this way can also prevent the actual operation to be executed.
 If the exit code of the script is non-zero, the operation will not be run, having the same effect as throwing a ``CannotRunGeogigOperationException`` exception in the above Python example.

 Samples
 -------

 GeoGig repositories contain a set of sample hooks.
 They are not active by default, but can be enabled by removing the ``.sample`` suffix from their filename.
-(For example, a hook named ``pre_commit.js.sample``.)

 Supported hooks